mzuther/traKmeter/README.markdown

 # traKmeter

-Loudness meter for correctly setting up tracking and mixing levels
+*Loudness meter for correctly setting up tracking and mixing levels*

 ![Screenshot](./doc/include/images/trakmeter.png)

+## About

+Sadly, most digital audio equipment only has peak meters.
+This is readily understandable as you want to avoid digital clippings by all means.
+However, badly chosen meter ranges and scales often render these meters useless.
+And the lack of average meters does not exactly facilitate gain staging.

+When I had realised this, I started coding traKmeter.
+It has evolved with my growing knowledge and recording experience, but the underlying ideas haven't changed at all.

+*Please read the [manual][] for a more extensive introduction.*

 ## FAQ